helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 The goal of this algorithm is to limit density to a specific target while being flexible enough to reward areas that require density above this target.
 For example, nation capitals or other dense urban areas.
-It should also be flexible enough to recognize there are many areas that would require localized density to be best served (non-capital cities, college towns, tech centers, etc).
+It should also be flexible enough to recognize there are many areas that would require localized density to be best served (non-capital cities, college towns, tech centers, etc.).

 A brief summary is that rewards for transmitting Hotspots and witnesses to transmitting Hotspots will be scaled up or down based on hex density (and all parent hex densities) relative to target.
 In